 As a Title I school with Provision 2 status (100% of students have Free Breakfast/Lunch), our student body is 20% African-American, 73% Latino, 2% Asian/Pacific, 2% Multiracial, 2% White, and 1% "Other."
 Sixty-seven percent of our children are English Language Learners.

 At EnCompass Academy, we believe that education "Starts with Self, is Guided by Families, Engaged in Community, and Rooted in Ancestors."
 We strive to reach the whole child, and as a result, our students thrive through a culturally-responsive, empowering, and caring school culture with deep relationships, personal attention, data-driven and standards-based learning, family/school partnerships, music, visual arts, gardening, fitness, technology, and "looping" with the same class for 2 years as much as possible.
 Our rigorous, standard-based academics focus on building academic language in speaking and writing across subjects.
 Students use computers frequently to work on programs that target their exact level of need in reading and math.

-Our vision of an educated child is one who achieves excellence in developing an active, reflective, and disciplined mind; a healthy body and physically-fit body; a centered spirit; and just, caring, and courageous self-conduct.
-The program is developed around the EnCompass Life Spiral elements of: the cultivation of Self, the guidance and support of Familial networks, the engagement with Communities, and the rootedness in Ancestors and ancestral heritage.
+Our vision of an educated child is one who achieves excellence in developing an active, reflective, and disciplined mind; a healthy and physically-fit body; a centered spirit; and a just, caring, and courageous self-conduct.
+Our program is developed around the EnCompass Life Spiral elements of: the cultivation of Self, the guidance and support of Familial networks, the engagement with Communities, and the rootedness in Ancestors and ancestral heritage.

 ENCOMPASS LIFE SPIRAL